projectsveltos/sveltos/docs/events/example_cross_cluster_configuration.md

     targetPort: 50001
 ```

-The Service will be assigned an IP address
+The Service will be assigned to an IP address.

 ```yaml
 apiVersion: v1